Lori Cardwell Photography captures authenticity and empowerment through magazine-style portraits

 12-17-24 Magazine-style portrait photography

-INDIANAPOLIS (WISH) — Lori Caldwell, owner of Lori Cardwell Photography, is turning heads with her distinctive magazine-style portraits.
+INDIANAPOLIS (WISH) — Lori Cardwell, owner of Lori Cardwell Photography, is turning heads with her distinctive magazine-style portraits.
 Cardwell empowers her clients by capturing their genuine expressions, helping them to feel confident and authentic in front of the camera.

 On Tuesday, Lori spoke with “Life.Style.Live!” host Felicia Michelle about her photography.